-59.4.5 Disability pensions paid by Department of Veterans' Affairs
+59.4.5 Pensions paid by Department of Veterans' Affairs

-Certain payments made by the Department of Veterans' Affairs, as a group referred to as adjusted disability pensions, are treated as income for the purposes of the ABSTUDY partner and personal income tests.
+Certain payments made by the Department of Veterans' Affairs are treated as income for the purposes of the ABSTUDY partner and personal income tests.
 These payments include:

-- disability pensions paid under Parts II or IV of the Veterans' Entitlements Act 1986; - dependent pension (a small frozen amount paid to dependants of disability pensioners, not granted since 1986); - · temporary incapacity allowance; - permanent impairment payments and special rate disability pension paid under the Military Rehabilitation and Compensation Act 2004.
+- pensions to dependents paid under Parts II or IV of the Veterans' Entitlements Act 1986; - Note: Payments of compensation under Parts II or IV of the VEA are referred to as Disability Compensation Payments (formerly referred to as Disability Pension) and are now exempt from the social security income test. - dependent pension (a small frozen amount paid to dependants of disability pensioners, not granted since 1986); - · temporary incapacity allowance;